-The Company supplies financial information to shareholders and other investors as well as the CEO's stance regarding management from medium and long-term perspectives, information about the environment, social responsibility and governance, and other non-financial information.
+The Company supplies financial information to shareholders and other investors as well as the President and CEO' stance regarding management from medium and long-term perspectives (including specific measures regarding revisions to the business portfolio, the allocation of management resources, etc.), information about ESG (environmental, social and governance, and other non-financial information.
 More measures will be taken to further upgrade these disclosure activities.